1 Bg 9-1972: The Most Confidential Knowledge

 > service is so potent that simply by engaging in the

-> activities of devotional service one becomes enlightened
+> activities of devotional service, one becomes enlightened

-> to be the son of a maidservant.
-He had no education, nor
+> of a maidservant, had no education, nor

 > was he born into a high family.
 But when his mother was